Asheq/vim-config/notes-todo.md

 Improve general experience
 ================================================
+	- Follow up on dirvish and git-dirvish issues
+	- Follow up on lion.vim smap issue
 	- Change cursor color to be more bright
-	- Follow up on lion.vim smap issue
+	- Suggest that plugin authors take donations
 	- Improve dirvish
 		- Use for most recently-used files
+		- Create a ranger-like view
 		- Sometimes the cursor floats on the right
 	- Improve fzf
 		- Optimize :Files and :History for file-paths like nixprime/cpsm